Natvs/MemoryGame/README.md

 # MemoryGame
-A mini memory game against the computer if you ever get bored.
+A mini memory game against if you ever get bored.

-This game is only against computer, not against real humans.
+This game is only against human.
+A game against your computer may be implemented soon.

 During the preparation phase, you can choose:
 - Between two packs (for the cards)